 This Rogers and Hammerstein classic was the annual spring musical in 1967.
 It was my first production to design - I spent many a late nite researching and sketching.

 The only color photos I have.
-Real Musgrave painted the backdrop of the Bangkok cityscape.
+Real Musgrave designed and painted the backdrop of the Bangkok cityscape.

 Below: backstage shots

 Me standing, the backside of Allen Smoot, and Lars Lundahl kneeling.
 Some more crew: me, Bobby Rohloff, Abe Frishman, and John Bookhout.